azsk/AzTS-docs/05-Cross-tenant subscription scan/MultiTenantSetupWithAADApp.md

 Connect-AzureAD -TenantId $TenantId
 ```

-### **Step 2 of 4.
-Create SPN for central AAD App in each Tenant**
+### **Step 2 of 5.
+Create SPN for central AAD App in target tenant**

-The central scanning App created as part of setup need to be instantiated (i.e. Service prinicipal aka SPN needs to be created) in each tenant. `Create-AzSKTenantSecuritySolutionMultiTenantIdentitySPN` command creates SPN for the central scanning App:
+Service principal (SPN) for the central scanning App (multi-tenant App created as part of AzTS setup) need to be created in target tenant (tenant to be onboarded for scan). `Create-AzSKTenantSecuritySolutionMultiTenantIdentitySPN` command creates SPN for the central scanning App:

 ``` PowerShell
 # -----------------------------------------------------------------#